mstksg/inCode/copy/entries/backprop-intro.md

 [lens]: http://hackage.haskell.org/package/lens

-As a quick demonstration, this post will walk through the creation of a simple neural network implementation, inspired by the [Tensorflow Tutorial][tf-intro] for beginners, to learn handwritten digit recognition for the MNIST data set.
+As a quick demonstration, this post will walk through the creation of a simple neural network implementation (inspired by the [Tensorflow Tutorial][tf-intro] for beginners) to learn handwritten digit recognition for the MNIST data set.
 To help tell the story, we're going to be implementing it "normally", using the *[hmatrix][]* library API, and then re-write the same thing using *[backprop][]* and *[hmatrix-backprop][]* (a drop-in replacement for